Organic Breakfast Tea Kombucha Recipe

 Sometimes little things make a big difference.
 So is the case with introducing a SCOBY (Symbiotic Colony Of Bacteria & Yeast) to sweetened, unflavored black or green tea.
 The microbes consume the sugar and other compounds, transforming the tea in a process known as fermentation into kombucha, a lightly fizzy, tart drink.

 Kombucha is believed to have probiotic properties, as the bacteria and yeast responsible for the fermentation remain present in the beverage when you drink it, and contribute to your gut flora.
-While it’s definitely not a cure-all, it is refreshing.
+While it might not be a cure-all, it is refreshing.

 The most basic form of kombucha is produced with just one round of fermentation, known as a primary ferment.
-Once this fermentation takes place, a secondary fermentation can be done with additional ingredients like fruit to increase effervescence and add flavor.
+Once this fermentation takes place, a secondary fermentation can be done with additional ingredients like fruit, juice, or herbal tisanes to increase effervescence and add flavor.

-SCOBY cultures can be purchased online or found often for free through neighborhood share groups.
+SCOBY cultures can be purchased online—or even found for free through neighborhood share groups.
 Alternatively, many commercially available unflavored kombuchas can be used to start up a culture.

 Organic Breakfast Tea Kombucha